 How to Access Analytics to Create a Social Media Report

-However, with a third-party tool like Later, you’ll have a more streamlined way to monitor your performance across Instagram, Pinterest, and Twitter — and get more in-depth data too.
+However, with a third-party tool like Later, you’ll have an easier way to glean these insights — plus, more in-depth data too.

 This way, you can filter by different metrics including engagement, followers, reach, likes, and more:

 Plus, you can export your Instagram analytics directly to your desktop (in a CSV file) making it easy to keep all of your numbers in spreadsheet format.